Welcome

 Introduction:

 The tour will be led by Prof Matthias Strohn, Visiting Professor of Military Studies at the Humanities Research Institute at the University of Buckingham, and, as Senior Associate Fellow, Head of Historical Analysis at the British Army’s think tank, CHACR.
 Matthias holds a commission in the German Army and has, among other deployments, served on the defence attaché staffs at the German embassies in Paris, London and Madrid.
 He has led over 100 battlefield tours and staff rides.
-In a previous deployment at the Royal Military Academy Sandhurst, he was responsible for Normandy Scholar, a joint academic-military exercise, which takes about 750 Army cadets to Normandy.

 Praise for Saul David and Matthias Ströhn’s previous tours